bsde1245/pharmacy/pages/dha.md

 4- TRANSCRIPT RELATED TO THE DEGREE

-5- GOOD STANDING CERTIFICATE *(This certificate u can get from pharmacy council of your home country from where u studied Pharm-D & it should not be older then 6months)
+5- GOOD STANDING CERTIFICATE *(This certificate you can get from pharmacy council of your home country from where you studied Pharm-D & it should not be older then 6months)

-6- EXPERIANCE CERTIFICATE *(Experience certificate should contain 2yrs of experience in reatail or hospital pharmacy, No pharmaceutical industry experience will count) (One more thing for DHA exam u must have 2years experience and it counts from the date u got degree)
+6- EXPERIANCE CERTIFICATE *(Experience certificate should contain 2yrs of experience in reatail or hospital pharmacy, No pharmaceutical industry experience will count) (One more thing for DHA exam you must have 2years experience and it counts from the date you got degree)

-7- PREVIOUS LISCENECE FROM UR HOME COUNTRY
+7- PREVIOUS LISCENECE FROM YOUR HOME COUNTRY

 8- FSE (Grade 12), & MATRIC(Grade 10) CERTIFICATES